-The Economic Offenses Act (Wet op de Economische Delicten, "WED") specifically contains provisions for administrative law measures and criminal penalties for economic offenses.
+The Economic Offenses Act (Wet op de Economische Delicten, "WED") specifically contains provisions for administrative law measures and criminal penalties for economic offences.
 Non-compliance with the Anti-Money Laundering and Prevention of Terrorism Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme, "Wwft") and the Dutch Sanctions Act 1977 (Sanctiewet 1977, "Sw") can have major consequences as it is an economic crime as referred to the WED (both acts will be further discussed under question 19).
 Management is at risk of being personally fined or criminally prosecuted for economic crime.
-Criminal penalties can amount to €900,000, for companies 10% of the annual turnover and/or a six year prison sentence.
-In addition, breaches of the Wwft can also be sanctioned by the imposition of administrative law measures, such as report these suspicions to the Fiscal Information and Investigation Service (Fiscale inlichtingen- en opsporingsdienst, "FIOD"), a Dutch government agency responsible for investigating financial crimes.
+Criminal penalties can amount to EUR 900,000, for companies 10% of the annual turnover and/or a six years prison sentence.
+In addition, breaches of the Wwft can also be sanctioned by the imposition of administrative law measures, such as fines.

 There is no general obligation to report economic crimes to the relevant authorities under Dutch law.
 For the sake of completeness, the "Covered Institutions" as referred to under question 19 are obliged to report unusual transactions to the Dutch Financial Intelligence Unit Nederland ("FIU-Nederland").
-Nevertheless, in case of suspicions of money laundering, there is a possibility to
+Nevertheless, in case of suspicions of money laundering, there is a possibility to report these suspicions to the Fiscal Information and